luckylegend-project/lucky-legend/README.md

 # Lucky Legend (LLD)

-Lucky Legend is a minimal and transparent digital project on the Solana blockchain.
+Lucky Legend is a quiet digital presence built on the Solana blockchain.

 It was not created to compete, scale aggressively, or promise utility.

-Instead, it exists as a calm and consistent on-chain presence.
+Instead, it exists as a long term project focused on continuity, transparency, and consistency.

-The focus is not speed, but continuity.
+The focus is not speed, but presence.
 Not attention, but meaning.

-This repository documents the structure and public principles of the project.
+This repository documents the public structure, principles, and transparency of the project.

 ---

 ## 🔹 Project Overview

-- **Name:** Lucky Legend
+* **Name:** Lucky Legend
-- **Symbol:** LLD
+* **Symbol:** LLD
-- **Blockchain:** Solana
+* **Blockchain:** Solana
-- **Token Standard:** SPL
+* **Token Standard:** SPL
-- **Launch Platform:** Pump.fun
+* **Launch Platform:** Pump.fun
-- **Project Type:** Cultural and symbolic digital token
+* **Project Type:** Cultural and symbolic digital project

 Lucky Legend follows a minimal and intentional approach.

 There are no hidden mechanisms.
 No complex tokenomics.
 No artificial incentives.

 All core information is publicly available and verifiable.